-A meeting was held with Sales and R&D in Bridgeport on August 17th to plan a ffire program for the Bolt Action Center Fire.
+A meeting was held with Sales and R&D in Bridgeport on August 17th to plan a future program for the Bolt Action Center Fire.

-The general feeling was that our present line is too complicated (number off models etc.) for present day sales volume.
-A volume twice present sales could bridly support fifteen (15) different warehouse combinations, six (6) of these thy a deluxe line including two (2) different rifles and six (6) calibers or portion of the parts not interchangeable with the standard line.
+The general feeling was that our present line is too complicated (number of models etc.) for present day sales volume.
+A volume twice present sales could hardly support fifteen (15) different warehouse combinations, six (6) of these engendered by a deluxe line including two (2) different rifles and six (6) calibers with a major portion of the parts not interchangeable with the standard line.

-it is also apparent that our rifles do not compete favorably with foreign fin appearance.
-Research personnel feel that a single model, wo rifles with the standard calibers and with some custom type it be more competitive.
+It is also apparent that our rifles do not compete favorably with foreign competition in appearance.
+Research personnel feel that a single model, embracing two rifles with the standard calibers and with some custom type features would be more competitive.

-a order to accomplish this the following changes were recommended:
+In order to accomplish this the following changes were recommended:

-Improve appearance of stock by adding a Monte Carlo cheek piece, completely checkering, fore-end tip and grip cap.
-Make the shape of the stock more countries the custom type with close grip, slim fore-end, and light weight.

-- Move the safety from along side of receiver to the bolt plug.
+- 1. Improve appearance of stock by adding a Monte Carlo check piece, comb cuts, checkering, fore-end tip and grip cap.
+Make the shape of the stock more toward the custom type with close grip, slim fore-end, and light weight. - 2.
+Move the safety from along side of receiver to the bolt plug.
 This will eliminate a large portion of the present dimensional tolerances causing either too hard or too easy safety operation.
 This will also improve the appearance by eliminating the ugly unfinished stock cuts for the present safety. - 3.
 Improve the receiver shape at the rear by shaping the tang more like the Springfield, giving better and slimmer stock shape and also room to operate the bolt plug safety in the same plane as the present M/725.